projectestac/wordpress-email-subscribers/readme.txt

 * Update: User subscription on selected lists only in double opt-in (instead of all list)
 * Update: Added option to remove "Powered By Icegram" link
 * Fix: Deactivation feedback popup issue
-* Fix: Migration issue from Icegram Express (formerly known as Email Subscribers & Newsletters) 3.1.3
+* Fix: Migration issue from Icegram Express 3.1.3
 * Fix: Bulk actions issue for large number of list items

 **4.5.6 (09.09.2020)**